 A.Ju.
 Kolodyazhnyjb aKotel'nikov Institute of Radio Engineering and Electronics, Russian Academy of Sciences, ul.
 Mokhovaya 11, kor.
-7, Moscow, 125009, Russian Federation bMoscow Institute of Physics and Technology (State University), Institutskii per.
-9, Dolgoprudnyi, Moscow Region, 141700, Russian Federation
+7, Moscow, 125009, Russian Federation bMoscow Institute of Physics and Technology (National Research University), Institutskii per.
+9, Dolgoprudny, Moscow Region, 141701, Russian Federation

 A possible and feasible alternative to the current energy-saving light sources are environmentally friendly new-generation cathodoluminescent light sources (CLS) based on luminescence produced by electrons emitted from the field emission cathode.
 Because of the lack of available optimally designed general-purpose cathode field-emission lamps, the development of an efficient prototype CLS of potentially low mass production cost is currently the top priority.

 Keywords: field emission, field emission properties of materials, field emission cathodes, carbon, carbon fibers, cathodoluminescence, light sources, efficiency of light sources PACS:42.72.Bj, 85.60.Jb, 88.05.Tg (all) DOI:10.3367/UFNe.0185.201508e.0853 URL: https://ufn.ru/en/articles/2015/8/e/ Citation: Bugaev A S, Kireev V B, Sheshin E P, Kolodyazhnyj A Ju "Cathodoluminescent light sources: status and prospects" Phys.
 Usp.58 792–818 (2015)